 Steve Miner’s focused work with Warrington Gillette and Steve Daskawisz created the most creepy and least cartoon-like Jason that later entries lost when they turned him into a marauding zombie.
 Ron Kurz and Phil Scuderi’s script delivers much more of a motive that is expressed with pathos by Amy Steel’s speech in the bar about his ‘child like’ mentality.
 He seems nowhere near as indestructible here and shows fear when he becomes the victim of defensive attacks from intended victims (the chainsaw scene for example).
 Obviously there’s no hockey mask and I personally prefer the potato-sack, backwoods lumber-jack get-up.
 This may have been lifted from The Town that Dreaded Sundown and Charles Pierce could have sued if it wasn’t for the fact that the disguise was taken from witness descriptions of the fiend from the real-life ‘Texarkana Moonlight Murders’.
 It worked for me, because it was obvious that a more ‘alive’ Jason could be embarrassed by his disfigured features, which added sympathy to his character and brought to mind John Hurt’s wonderful portrayal from The Elephant Man, who also wore a similar headpiece.

-The only problems come not from a fault of the production team but of the bullshit work of the MPAA.
+The only problems come not from a fault of the production team but from the bullshit work of the MPAA.
 There’s hardly any blood on display and you can tell (despite some decent re-editing) that the kill scenes should be longer.
 The most recent copy has a 15 rating in the UK, I mean how bad is that?
 Nowadays, it’s alright to watch Quentin Tarantino characters use a sword to dismember countless victims, or the numerous grisly murders from the SAW series, but a few outdated effects cannot be restored to Friday the 13th?
 I mean, really?
 Is Paramount really going to lose credibility for re-submitting this uncut?
 Come on!
 It looks however, like most of the footage has been destroyed and we will never get to see the movie how it was intended, which is a major disappointment.
-We can only live in hope, I guess… If I seriously dislike any major studio, then it is Paramount for their scalping of these, My Bloody Valentine and even Scott Spiegel’s Intruder.
+We can only live in hope, I guess… If I seriously dislike any major studio, then it is Paramount for their scalping of the F13 series, My Bloody Valentine and even Scott Spiegel’s Intruder.
 The twin murder of Jeff and Sandra was shown to special effects guru Greg Nicotero from KNB on video tape (maybe the only copy anywhere) and he commented that it was ‘shocking’ and that ‘the look on Sandra’s face as blood spurted from her partner’s back was horrible.’
 He meant that as a compliment of course to his friend Carl Fullerton, but damn what I would give to see it